sanders41/camel-converter/CONTRIBUTING.md

 ### Make the pull request

 If everything looks good, you are ready to make a pull request.
-This is how you let the maintainers of the camel-coverter project know you have code ready to be reviewed.
+This is how you let the maintainers of the camel-converter project know you have code ready to be reviewed.
 To submit the pull request:

 1. Navigate to your repository on GitHub
 2. Click on the Pull Request button for your feature branch